Skip to Content

 Architecture

-This page covers the technical architecture of the Curate-Me platform, including the triple API design, gateway governance chain, managed runner control plane, streaming, memory, cost tracking, multi-tenancy, and the ConfigurableAgent pattern.
+This page covers the technical architecture of the Curate-Me platform, including the Gateway + B2B API design, gateway governance chain, managed runner control plane, streaming, memory, cost tracking, and multi-tenancy.

-The backend runs as three separate FastAPI applications sharing the same codebase:
+The backend runs as two separate FastAPI applications sharing the same codebase:

 APIEntry pointPortPurpose